 Parking: Street parking is available; however if you aren't a fan of parallel parking, you can drive down Church Street just a little further and you will find a large parking lot that you can park in for any extent of time at no charge.

 If you are scheduled and show up late or not ready, you will have less time in the camera room.
 If you need to get ready here (hair, makeup, etc.) please arrive early enough to be ready by your start time.

 First of all AVOID STRIPES AND PLAID!!
 Solids photograph much better!
 Also bring a variety of color, don't bring 5 blue outfits even if it is your favorite color.
 Avoid large, bold brand names or words on clothing.
-Already, a few big names from just a few years ago, you would not be caught dead wearing now.
-No need to make your portraits advertising billboards for a clothing brand..
+A few big names from just a few years ago, you would not be caught dead wearing now.
+No need to make your portraits advertising billboards for a clothing brand.
 Vary the style, all one look (like tanks) gets boring.
 Vary the dress level, bring some dressy, some medium and some casual.
 Remember, it is best to do one or two outfits that mom will like, then we can do the stuff YOU like.